 Strengths Challenges

 Eager to Dislike repetition

 learn May get distracted

 Enjoy complexity, theoretical concepts May procrastinate

 Analytical ☐ Need to

 ☐ Independent thinker prioritize

 Curious May fear failure, obsess over

 Do non-required study to broaden knowledge and perfection

 understanding Need space and time to

 ☐ Skeptical process

 Recommendations

 The following recommendations are based on your result best for you. s.
 Consider each and select the ones you think would work

 like to challenge existing norms.
-You learn best by star behind it, then honing in on the details.
-If bored with classroom repetition, ask if there are alter you can do to learn more about subjects of interest.
+You learn best by starbehind it, then honing in on the details.
+If bored with classroom repetition, ask if there are alte you can do to learn more about subjects of interest.
 Do knowledge.
 Don't get so engrossed that you neglect y You set high standards for yourself and may spend too assignment.
 You also tend to become so absorbed by done.
 This can cause you to miss due dates or leave we set deadlines for each.
-Also, review the assignment recommend of the property of o much time in the researching and planning stages of an a single aspect that you disregard other things that need to be ork incomplete.
+Also, review the assignment recommend of the property was generally with the set of the property was generally generall o much time in the researching and planning stages of an a single aspect that you disregard other things that need to be ork incomplete.
 Try breaking your assignments into stages and quirements and ensure your plans are realistic and feasible.
-Use the activities you enjoy outside of class for motivation.
+It is the activities you enjoy outside of class for motivation.
 Will allow you to pursue other interests later, when your or curiosity by discussing the subject matter with peers or

 For Learning Environments

-Seek out competent instructors who are experts in the eir field and programs with a good student-to-faculty ratio. tellectual curiosity and develop your gifts for complex analysis
+eir field and programs with a good student-to-faculty ratio. tellectual curiosity and develop your gifts for complex analysis

-environment where you can learn independently or with a small e surrounded by like-minded peers with whom you can discuss
+environment where you can learn independently or with a smal e surrounded by like-minded peers with whom you can discuss

-When you need time to analyze and reflect on information can concentrate.
-This might be a room at home or a q ation or ideas, find a quiet spot away from others where you uiet location in a public place such as a park or library.
+ation or ideas, find a quiet spot away from others where you uiet location in a public place such as a park or library.

 n't be too hard on yourself.
 Select your priorities wisely.
 Allow prerequisites that are necessary for graduation but otherwise of